-We have been writing successful funding bids in various forms for nearly 20 years.
-In our experience securing CIF bids comes down to following the famous five P’s.
-Proper Preparation Prevents Poor Performance and avoiding the sixth P of Procrastination!
+We have been writing successful funding bids for nearly 20 years.
+In our experience, securing CIF bids comes down to one old saying: Proper Preparation Prevents Poor Performance.

-The deadline for each academic year tends to follow a similar pattern.
+The deadline for each academic year follows a pattern.
 Final bids are required on the Education and Skills Funding Agency (ESFA) portal in December.
-This gives eligible schools and colleges with academy status and sixth-form colleges a clear timeline to get prepared.
+This gives eligible schools and colleges with academy status a clear timeline to get prepared.

-We recommend starting at around the same time as the Government announces the current year’s outcomes i.e. in the Spring or early Summer.
+We recommend starting at around the same time as the Government announces the current year’s outcomes – Spring or early Summer.

-Starting in the Spring to early Summer allows for a timely review of the Department for Schools and Education guidance document.
+Starting early allows for a timely review of the Department for Schools and Education guidance document.
 This allows your bid to be aligned with the latest policy criteria and priorities.
 For example, ESFA has specified the available points for different percentages of school contribution according to the project cost.
 Often, higher school contributions lead to extra marks that can push your bid over the qualifying threshold.

-Importantly allowing enough time also enables condition surveys and contractor visits to take place over the holiday period.
+Importantly, allowing enough time also enables condition surveys and contractor visits to take place over the holiday period.
 Doing so minimises disruption to the day-to-day running of the school and allows unrestricted access to investigate the prioritised issues.
-Previous ESFA bid guidance documents stress the importance of referring to an up-to-date, independent condition survey when identifying failing components.
+Previous ESFA bid guidance stresses the importance of referring to an up-to-date, independent condition survey when identifying failing components.

 The first step towards a successful CIF Bid